gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

     qsub -q rcc-30d -pe thread 2 ./run_spades.sh

+qsub is a command that submits a job to the cluster to be prioritized and run on a node.
+There are a number of flags you can use with qsub.
+    -q = the queue you want to use. rcc-30d is a high volume, all-purpose set of nodes -pe thread 2 = specificies that we want to multithread and reserve 2 cores ./run_spades.sh = the bash submission script we want to submit.
+This packet of information contains all the code and information we want to run on the cluster.

 This assembly took me 42 minutes to finish.
 Before you leave lab, you should get this assembly started.

 To calculate some simple and quick statistics on the scaffolds.fasta file (N50, Total length, GC%) I have placed a perl script on my lab server.
 To fetch it, you can use the wget command. wget is a nifty way to download files from the internet onto the cluster.